JosephYostos/Hands-on-workshop-for-Kubernetes-observability/README.md

     The access should be denied as the policies configured in previous module do not allow it.

-3. nivigate in the flow visualizations chart to find out the source and destinations pods, also you can use policy recommendations to find out what traffic needs to be allowed
+3. Navigate in the flow visualizations chart to find out the source and destinations pods, also you can use policy recommendations to create the new policies.

  ![flow-visualization-m5](img/flow-visualization-m5.png)